vaultvision/docs/docs/source/api.md

 ## Paths

 The full list of request paths and API endpoints are organized below.
 The route parameters (`tenant_id`, `user_id`, etc...) are always required, the ID in the request body/payload is ignored.
-ONLY the id that ID part of the URL as a route parameter is used.
+Only the id provided in the URL as a route parameter is used.
 Request paths which end with a single specific ID will return a single object, other requests paths that end without a single specific ID will return a list of objects.

 Tenants: